D. L. Hughley: Career

 From 1992 to 1993, Hughley was the original host of ComicView, the stand-up comedy program on BET.
-In 1993, he also appeared in the third season of Fresh Prince of Bel Air as Will's friend Keith Campbell, a comedian from Philadelphia.
-From 1998 to 2002, he wrote, produced and starred in the television sitcom series, The Hughleys, based on his real-life experiences living with his African-American family in an upscale neighborhood.
-During 2005, he released a stand-up comedy album "D.L.
-Hughley: Notes From The GED Section" and had a short-lived talk show on Comedy Central called Weekends at the D.L.
-He is a member of The Original Kings of Comedy, and has also had roles on Studio 60 on the Sunset Strip, and on NBC's Scrubs as Turk's brother.
+In 1993, he also appeared in the third season of The Fresh Prince of Bel-Air as Will's friend Keith Campbell, a comedian from Philadelphia.

+From 1998 to 2002, Hughley wrote, produced and starred in the ABC/UPN sitcom series, The Hughleys, based on his real-life experiences living with his African-American family in an upscale neighborhood.
+He continued stand-up comedy, joining Steve Harvey, Cedric the Entertainer and Bernie Mac as one of the "Big Four" comedians performing on the popular Kings of Comedy tour, which led to the film The Original Kings of Comedy (2000).

+In 2005, Hughley released a stand-up comedy album "D.L.
+Hughley: Notes From The GED Section", and had a short-lived talk show on Comedy Central called Weekends at the D.L..
+He also had roles on Studio 60 on the Sunset Strip, and on NBC's Scrubs as Turk's brother.
 In 2008, he was the host of the BET Awards.
 He also attended the funeral of one of his best friends and fellow King of Comedy, Bernie Mac where he gave a tearful speech during the eulogy.

+From 2009 to 2010, Hughley was a correspondent for NBC's The Jay Leno Show.
 In June 2010, Hughley served as special guest moderator of ABC's The View for one day.

-Hughley guest-starred on TBS's Glory Daze and guest hosted Who Wants to Be a Millionaire.
+Hughley also guest-starred on TBS's Glory Daze in 2010, and guest hosted Who Wants to Be a Millionaire in 2011.

 Hughley's first book, I Want You to Shut the F#ck Up: How the Audacity of Dopes Is Ruining America, with contributions from Michael Malice, was published on July 31, 2012, by Crown Archetype Press.

-Hughley was a contestant on season 16 of Dancing with the Stars.
-He was partnered with two-time champion Cheryl Burke.

 Hughley's second book, Black Man, White House: An Oral History of the Obama Years, was published on June 6, 2017, by William Morrow.

-Hughley's third book, How Not to Get Shot: And Other Advice From White People with contributions from Doug Moe was published on June 26, 2018, by William Morrow.
+His third book, How Not to Get Shot: And Other Advice From White People with contributions from Doug Moe was published on June 26, 2018, by William Morrow.
 Hughley's fourth book, Surrender, White People: Our Unconditional Terms for Peace with contributions from Doug Moe was published on June 30, 2020, by HarperCollins.

-Hughley's latest book, How to Survive America, was published June 15, 2021, with contributions from Doug Moe was published on June 15, 2021, by Custom House.
+His fifth book, How to Survive America, was published June 15, 2021, with contributions from Doug Moe was published on June 15, 2021, by Custom House.

+In 2013, Hughley was a contestant on season 16 of Dancing with the Stars.
+He was partnered with two-time champion Cheryl Burke, finishing in ninth place after being eliminated in the fifth week of competition.

+His films roles include Inspector Gadget (1999), The Brothers (2001), Inspector Gadget 2 (2003), Scary Movie 3 (2003), Soul Plane (2004), and Cloud 9 (2006).

 He is now hosting a talk show, The D.L.
 Hughley Show, that premiered on TV One on March 18, 2019.